 MCIs have different durations and patterns of severity.
-Measurement start and stop time and which entities are accountable at different time periods may differ based on the event.
+Measurement start and stop times and which entities are accountable at different time periods may differ based on the event.
 Recognizing these differences, the Committee did not recommend one generalizable measurement duration that should be used in attribution approaches but discussed several factors that should be considered.

-Attribution methodology may layer levels of accountability over time.
+Attribution methodology should reflect the entire care continuum and may layer levels of accountability over time.
 For example, at the onset of an event with a clear start, first responders and EMS play a key role in the initial care provided.
 This is when quality measures that focused on immediate care that took place outside of the hospital setting would be useful and appropriate.
 Quality measurement could then shift to focus on more traditional medical care, such as ED, surgery, and post-acute care.
 However, the Committee recognized the complexity of measurement when patients are transferred from one setting to another during the course of emergency/urgent/semi-urgent care.
-The further attribution is from the initial event, there is less clarity about who may influence the patient's outcomes.
-Longer-term quality outcomes may be more influenced by primary care physicians and/or specialists.
+The further that attribution is from the initial event, the less clarity there is about who may influence the patient's outcomes.
+Longerterm quality outcomes may be more influenced by primary care physicians (PCPs) and/or specialists.
 Furthermore, public health and social services contribute to response and patient outcomes at different points during emergencies, especially during longer-term events (e.g., pandemic).